 The Uruguayan’s spell at United will always go down as a disappointment.
 He failed to establish himself as the goalscoring machine that he was purchased to be, spending just two seasons at the club.

 Forlan became a bit of a journeyman after his spell in Manchester but did regain success at both club and international level, scoring plenty of goals for both Villarreal and Atletico Madrid.
 He then went to Inter Milan where signs of his ability dipping began to show before moving to Internacional, Cerezo Osaka, Penarol, Mumbai City and Kitchee before retiring.
-Forlan is now in charge of Penarol in the Uruguayan Primera Division.
+Forlan was most recently in charge of Penarol in the Uruguayan Primera Division, but was sacked in September.

 He also made over 100 appearances for his nation as well as winning the Golden Ball at the World Cup in 2010.
 He became the all-time top scorer until Luis Suarez overtook him.